OnizukaLab/dejima-prototype/README.md

 3. In Hosei University, "UNIVERSITY" attribute of records is one of Osaka or Hosei.

 ## How to build
-You can build Dejima proxy server and postgreSQL just by executing `docker-compose up`.
+You can build this api server just by executing `docker-compose up`.
+`docker-compose up` command builds three containers:
+- Nginx
+Reverse Proxy.
+Port=433.
+Service name='univ-nginx'.
+- falcon + gunicorn
+API server.
+Port=8000.
+Service name='univ-proxy'
+- PostgreSQL
+DB.
+Port=5432.
+Service name='univ-db'

-This API server accept requests at 443 port.
+This API server use http **without SSL**, but this server accepts requests at **443 port**.
+If you already use some reverse proxy, you can build only two containers on the bottom, just by executing `docker-compose up univ-db univ-proxy`

+## Configuration files
+- docker-compose.yml
+A configuration file for container orchestration.
+Please set the peer name for 'univ-db' and 'univ-proxy' as a environment variable.

+- proxy/dejima_config.json
+A configuration file for proxy.
+Please set the peer address.

+- nginx/nginx.conf
+A configuration file for nginx.
+Please set IP address restriction.

 ## How to call api
 ### 1. Posting an arbitary transaction (POST /post_transaction)